Make Lasting Friends in Church

 New Groups Create Direct Lines of Communication with Others

-Your Friendship Handholds This Week
+Your Friendship Exercises This Week

 “When mountaineers get into trouble, they look for the next handhold … Then the next handhold.”